pcfreak30/skyd/modules/transactionpool/README.md

 sending transactions to new peers that prioritizes older peers over newer peers.

 ##### Outbound Complexities
+ - `callRemainingObjectsList` from the [Core](#core) is used to fetch a snapshot of objects in the transaction pool after a new peer connects to the transaction pool.
+This list of objects is used to determine what pre-existing transaction sets the peer is potentially missing.
+ - `callTSetByObjectID` from the [Core](#core) is used to fetch the transaction set associated with a particular object id while looking for pre-existing transaction sets to send to a new peer.
  - `callBlockForShareTSet` from the [Peer Share Limiter](#peer-share-limiter) will be used to ensure that a transaction set is not sent until the limiter believes that it is okay to send that transaction set.